Omegapy/My-Academics-Portfolio/Graphics-and-Visualization-CSC405/Module-5-Portfolio-Milestone/README.md

 Program Description:

 This program displays a 3D rotating cube in WebGL and implements an interactive viewer with orthographic projection.
-Users can rotate the cube along the X, Y, and Z axes, stop the rotation, and reset all parameters using buttons, Additionally, the users can resize the cube using a slider.
+Users can rotate the cube along the X, Y, and Z axes, stop the rotation, and reset all parameters using buttons.
+Additionally, the users can resize the cube using a slider.
 Furthermore, the users can control the interactive viewer depth, radius, theta angle, and phi angle with sliders.

 -----------------------------------------------------------------------------------------------------------------------------